Tobias Linderoth

-Tobias Jan Håkan Linderoth (/sv/; born 21 April 1979) is a Swedish professional football manager and former player, who is the current manager of Swedish club Varbergs BoIS.
+Tobias Jan Håkan Linderoth (/sv/; born 21 April 1979) is a professional football manager and former player, who is the current manager of Swedish club Norrby IF.
 He played as a midfielder, and played professionally in Sweden, Norway, England, Denmark, and Turkey before injuries forced him to retire in 2010.
-A full international between 1999 and 2008, he won 76 caps for the Sweden national team and represented them at two FIFA World Cups (2002 and 2006) and two UEFA European Championships (2004 and 2008).
+Born in France, he won 76 caps for the Sweden national team and represented them at two FIFA World Cups (2002 and 2006) and two UEFA European Championships (2004 and 2008).

 Club career

 Linderoth played for Stabæk and then an unremarkable spell at Everton marred by injury, where he scored once against Charlton Athletic in the League Cup, before he joined Copenhagen in the summer of 2004.
 He was a regular first team player for three seasons in Copenhagen and was made captain for the team that won two Danish championships and qualified for the group stage of the UEFA Champions League.

 On 12 June 2007, Linderoth signed a three-year contract with Turkish side Galatasaray, where he wore the number 6.

 On 22 January 2010, Linderoth was released by Galatasaray prematurely.
 On 12 November 2010, Linderoth officially announced the end of his career as a player.
 He stated he was aiming to become a coach like his father.
 He now works as a youth team coach at Elfsborg.